DaniloPa8/StakeAppTypescript/README.md

 # StakeAppTypescript
 StakeAppGoerli in Typescript, deployed on Firebase and Goerli testnet

-A savings dApp on deployed on Goerli testnet

-StakeApp is a dApp that is deployed on the Goerli testnet and is available on the following link:
+Check out this dApp on the following link:

 https://savingsapp-c9b15.web.app/